All Episodes

 The way this plan is unfolding is not what he signed.

-There were not waivers of one year for 2500 unions and so there were not waivers of one year for business on the employer mandate.
+There were not waivers of one year for business on the employer mandate.

-So and you're not asking about that.
+And you're not asking about that.

 You're just simply accepting that Obamacare is what he signed into law, and it isn't.

-His point is why do you constantly circle the wagons and protect this guy instead of taking a look at what's really happening and ask somebody at the White House about it?
+His point is, why do you constantly circle the wagons and protect this guy instead of taking a look at what's really happening and ask somebody at the White House about it?

-And then this is the the way the exchange ended, and it was, I think, kind of interesting because it ends up with him playing journalist and and her her being either the however you want to call it victim or the suspect, which is what a guest is on TV, that you're a suspect.
+And it was, I think, kind of interesting because it ends up with him playing journalist and her being either the, however you want to call it, victim or the suspect, which is what a guest is on TV, that you're a suspect, a guest.

 And this is how the final exchange ended out there.